Praxis: Key Research Findings to Date

-While this strategy will always focus on continuously learning and improvement, the rational for its current state-- a widely public, youth-informed, place-based and iterative online engagement and literacy strategy –was first informed through a year of rigorous strategic research.
+While this strategy will always focus on continuous learning and improvement, the rationale for its current state-- a public, youth-informed, place-based and iterative online engagement and literacy strategy –was first informed through a year of rigorous strategic research.

 Youth-Led Community Based Research

 In addition, a handful of young Atlantic Canadian researchers were trained in performing community-based research with their peers.

 To learn the results of the youth-led Community Based Research, please click here.

 In the interest of capturing the literary imaginations of young gamers, a minimum viable product in the form of a video game was created and trialled during the forementioned focus groups.
 This video game was designed to feature several Atlantic Canadian titles that feature facts and folklore relating to Acadia and Sable Island specifically and Atlantic Canada more generally.

 To check out the MVP designed to pique gamers’ interest in reading Atlantic Canadian books—the video game ‘Ghosts of Sable Island’-- please click here.